Navigate this section

 Commercial Customers

-Santee Cooper is also recommending a three-part rate structure that includes – new – a demand charge for the GA class.
-The proposed demand charge for the GA class will be based on the highest 30-minute integrated demand for each customer.
+Santee Cooper also approved a three-part rate structure that includes a demand charge for the GA class.
+The demand charge for the GA class is based on the highest 30-minute integrated demand for each customer.

-The GB rate schedule will be mandatory for customers with demands between 50–300 kW, and the GL rate schedule will be mandatory for distribution voltage customers with demands exceeding 300 kW.
+The GB rate schedule is mandatory for customers with demands between 50–300 kW, and the GL rate schedule is mandatory for distribution voltage customers with demands exceeding 300 kW.
 All commercial customers may elect the optional seasonal GV or TOU GT rate.

 Small General Service

-The proposed small commercial rate, General Service (GA), is for small business customers that use less than 50 kW in demand.
-This rate structure is similar to our existing GB commercial rate, where demand will be added to make a three-part rate.
+The small commercial rate, General Service (GA), is for small business customers that use less than 50 kW in demand, and a demand charge will be added to make it a three-part rate.

 What is a Three-Part Rate Structure?

-For GA (small commercial) customers, Santee Cooper is recommending adoption of a three-part electric rate that charges customers for their share of the total electricity Santee Cooper must provide during peak times.
-The three-part rate structure also increases customers’ ability to lower their bills by changing when they use the most electricity each day.
+The new, approved rates for GA (small commercial) customers include the adoption of a three-part electric rate that charges customers for their share of the total electricity Santee Cooper must provide during peak times.
+The three-part rate also increases customers’ ability to lower their bills by changing when they use the most electricity each day.

 Here's the three-part rate breakdown (actual amounts are in the chart above):